Fruit tree recommendations for South East Queensland

 Bears fruit in September, October and November.

 Jaboticaba are my favourite.
 They are slow growing and delicate when young, but well worth the effort.
 I recommend directly planting seeds in a small patch of worked soil, surrounded by thick mulch.
 They are a tropical fruit and do better with a lot of water, especially when fruiting.
 No pests touch them, but I have heard of birds eating them further inland.
 Apparently you can get multiple crops per year, but so far I only get one, although the last one went for nearly 2 months.
 To eat the fruit, pierce the skin with your canine and suck out the inside, then spit out the seed(s).
 The skins are edible but taste a bit ‘tanniny,’ and if you have one tree you will have more than enough fruit and will end up discarding them.
 The fruit can be dried, frozen or turned into jam or wine, though I have not tried any of these options - I don’t get quite enough fruit yet.
 The trees have small, pale green leaves with copper coloured new growth and are naturally hedging, so make a nice ornamental tree and are suitable for small gardens.
 They remain small in the sub tropics.
 The leaves of my seedlings turned yellow, which I initially thought was some kind of nutrient deficiency, but is apparently just a reaction to full sun and not particularly harmful.
 I have also just planted some large leaf Jaboticaba (Myrciaria jaboticaba), which taste almost as good and apparently grow faster.
 They produce larger fruit, with a slight roughness to the skin.
 I am also growing some yellow jaboticaba, which is fast growing, but the fruit I have tasted had very little pulp.
+I also recently picked up a white jaboticaba seedling, but don't know much about them.

 Native habitat: tropical South America